heamabc/Machine-Learning-on-Futures/README.md

-# Deep learning futures trading strategy
+# Machine Learning on Futures

 This is a machine learning project on predicting the 37 Chinese commodity futures price. it uses Wind information to generate features and use these features to predict commodity futures price.